josephpicardat/NoteTakerIO/README.md

 Github Profile: josephpicardat

-If you need to reach me, you can with through my email: josephpicardat1@gmail.com
+If you need to reach me, you can through my email: josephpicardat1@gmail.com

 ## License